-You may be able to do a subject knowledge enhancement (SKE) course before you start your teacher training to top up your subject knowledge.
+You might need to do a subject knowledge enhancement (SKE) course before you start your teacher training to top up your subject knowledge.

-This can help when you have (one or more of the following):
+This could be because you have (one or more of the following):

 - finished your degree more than 5 years ago